Back to application guides

 • Simple to commission with smaller operating team.

-• Lower initial CAPEX when mine plan is still being validated.
+• Smaller initial equipment scope while the mine plan is being validated.

 Balanced wet-season route